Part of the Vitality Arts Special Report

 Bramblitt’s art has been sold in more than 120 countries and his work has been featured in print, on television and on radio programs around the world.
 He is the subject of two short documentaries, Line of Sight and Bramblitt, and he has been honored with three Presidential Service Awards for his art workshops.
 Also, he is the author of Shouting in the Dark: My Journey Back to the Light.

 “In a way, I am glad that I became blind,” Bramblitt wrote.
 “This makes more sense when you stop thinking about adversity as an obstacle, and start viewing it as an experience — something that you can learn from and grow from.”

-Henry Butler is a blind jazz pianist who also is celebrated for his photography skills.
+Henry Butler, a blind jazz pianist who died in July 2018, also is celebrated for his photography skills.
 Butler’s pictures are featured in the documentary Dark Light: The Art of Blind Photographers and his work is part of “Sight Unseen: International Photography by Blind Artists,” a touring exhibition.